 - In a large pot, sauté onions and garlic (using water or neutral oil of choice) until fragrant, then mix in tomato paste and spices.

-- Add in vegetable broth, bell peppers, zucchini, cilantro, jalapeños, fire roasted diced tomatoes, and fire roasted corn.
+- Add in vegetable broth, bell peppers, zucchini, cilantro, jalapeños, black beans, fire roasted diced tomatoes, and fire roasted corn.
 Mix well and bring to a boil.
 Once boiling, reduce heat and let simmer on medium low heat for 10-15 minutes.

 - Add in liquid smoke, cilantro and lime juice and allow to continue simmering for another 5-7 minutes.